StefanLeng/gurps-gridless/background.md

 # Background: GURPS Multi-Hex Creatures, Movement, and Foundry VTT

 This document describes my approach to handling GURPS multi-hex creatures in Foundry VTT.
 It serves both as a reference for users and as personal documentation.
-Therfore some of it is very technical.
+Therefore some of it is very technical.

 ## GURPS Movement for Multi-Hex Creatures